 The law prescribes that any person who acts improperly in order to suspend the operation of other people's computer systems to be suspended, delayed, hindered or disrupted to the extent that the computer systems fail to operate normally, such person must be subject to imprisonment or a fine, or both.

-The offences pursuant to No. 1.5 and 1.6 is aimed at protecting the integrity of computer data.
+The offences pursuant to No. 1.5 and 1.6 are aimed at protecting the integrity of computer data.
 The example of the offence under No. 1.5 is a case where a computer criminal makes changes to computer data or release a virus or use instruction sets (Malicious Code) such as Viruses, Worms, and Trojan Horses, causing computer data to be damaged or destroyed.

 However, if such act makes a computer system to be delayed to the extent that the computer system fails to operate normally such as doing DOS (Denial of Service), it is deemed that such act is the offence pursuant to No.1.6.